franzbu/EnhancedSpaces.spoon/README.md

   modifierMS = { 'ctrl' }, -- default: { 'ctrl' }
   modifierMSKeys = { 'a', 's', 'd', 'f', 'q', 'w' }, -- default: { 'a', 's', 'd', 'f', 'q', 'w' }
 ```

+When applying changes to the modifiers, always make sure that you substitute them with other modifiers, i.e., { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } and any combinations of modifiers, e.g., { 'alt', 'ctrl' }.

 Just in case it is not entirely clear where to add these lines or future modifications in your file `init.lua`: